fernando-romulo-silva/allset-java/README.md

 # How to Use

-To use it with [maven](docs/INSTALL-MAVEN.md) or [gradle](docs/INSTALL-GRADLE.md).
+You can use it with [maven](docs/INSTALL-MAVEN.md) or [gradle](docs/INSTALL-GRADLE.md).

 # Modules

 The main pom deals with all Java application types, but for specific application types, these POMs was created:

-## allset-java-ee-coreprofile

-Configurations used on maven plugins for Jakarta EE core profile.

-## allset-java-ee-microprofile

-Configurations used on maven plugins for Jakarta EE micro profile.

-## allset-java-ee-webprofile

-Configurations used on maven plugins for Jakarta EE web profile.

-## allset-java-ee-full

-Configurations used on maven plugins for Jakarta EE full profile.

 ## allset-java-se

 Configurations used on maven plugins for executable Java SE.

+## allset-jakarta-ee

+Configurations used on maven plugins for Jakarta EE profiles: